Welcome to the

 Now that you've seen the candidate's side of things, it's time to take a look at what the recruiter sees when they use the eSkill platform.
 That is, the reporting!

-108 IHIH readers took our HR test, and 97 of them demonstrated "very strong" or "strong" knowledge in the field.
+108 IHIH readers completed our HR test, and 97 of them demonstrated "very strong" or "strong" knowledge in the field.
 Great job, guys!
 A round of applause 👏

-We're covering the average scores, time-to-complete metrics, completion rates, and more.
+We're covering average scores, time-to-complete metrics, completion rates, and more.

 AVERAGE SCORE

 Essentially, this means the test was moderately challenging.
 Not so easy that everyone aced it, but not so hard that everyone failed.
-In fact, most candidates scored in the 70-80% range (see the histogram below)!
+In fact, most candidates scored in the 70-80% range (see the histogram further down this page)!

 TIME-TO-COMPLETE